dirigible-io/dirigible-io.github.io/docs-help/docs/development/index.md

 ### Access the instance

-In case of the standard setup on Apache Tomcat on your local machine, you can point your browser to the location: [http://localhost:8080](http://localhost:8080)
+In case of a local setup on your machine, you can access Eclipse Dirigible at the following location: [http://localhost:8080](http://localhost:8080)

+!!! info "Default Credentials"

+    The default username is `admin` and the default password is `admin`.
+The credentials can be updated, as described in the [configuration options](../setup/setup-environment-variables/).

 ## Hello World Application